DickChesterwood/k8s-fleetman/_course_files/Chapter 16 Monitoring/README-difference-between-yaml-files.txt

 BUT:

 If you are planning to deploy to a production *Kops* cluster (EKS is fine), please note that the version shipped here has removed several control plane alerts.
+I needed to remove these alerts because Kops users would get spurious control plane (master) alerts which can only be silenced via an awkward workaround (see below).

-You would probably want to get the latest version of the monitoring stack (with all alerts enabled) from their github Helm chart.
+So you could install my kops-monitoring.yaml to your cluster, but there's a chance you might be missing out on some valuable alerts.
+So I recommend for a production cluster, get the latest version of the monitoring stack (with all alerts enabled) from https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack

+The section in the course on "Helm" explains how to generate the yaml from their Helm chart.

 Then you would need to make a change to your cluster as follows: